-The National War Memorial Building and Carillon Tower are currently closed while we seismically strengthen the tower.
+The National War Memorial Building is currently closed, except for commemorations and ceremonies, while we seismically strengthen the Carillon Tower.

 The rest of Pukeahu National War Memorial Park is open, safe and full of things to see and do.

-The rest of the building is the Hall of Memories, which was strengthened between 2012 and 2015, and is now at 100% NBS.
-Until the tower is strengthened, it’s safer to keep the whole building closed.
+The rest of the building is the Hall of Memories, which was strengthened between 2012 and 2015.

 Visit the park

 Everything else at Pukeahu is safe and available, including regular activities and functions, or if you just want a nice walk between Taranaki and Tory Streets.